-The clock input should be treated as an analog signal in cases in which aperture jitter may affect the dynamic range of the AD9650.
+The clock input should be treated as an analog signal in cases in which aperture jitter may affect the dynamic range of the AD9258.
 Power supplies for clock drivers should be separated from the ADC output driver supplies to avoid modulating the clock signal with digital noise.
 Low jitter, crystal-controlled oscillators make the best clock sources.
+If the clock is generated from another type of source (by gating, dividing, or another method), it should be retimed by the original clock at the last step.